docker/docs/datacenter/ucp/1.1/support.md

 ---
+aliases:
+- /ucp/support/
 description: Your Docker subscription gives you access to prioritized support.
 You can file tickets via email, your the support portal.
 keywords:
 - Docker, support
 - help